 How to Leave Feedback for Your Etsy Buyer

-To view another user's feedback score, click the Feedback link in that shop's home page or public profile.
+To view another user’s feedback score, click the Feedback link on that shop’s home page or public profile.

-Leaving feedback isn't mandatory.
-If you opt out, Etsy doesn't send a gaggle of intimidating fellows to your door to harass you.
-But leaving feedback is a good idea because it helps ensure that buyers feel safe shopping on Etsy — and that's good for everyone.
-Just remember, any feedback that you leave affects your buyer's feedback score and, by extension, her reputation on the site.
-It's super important that you issue feedback consistently, fairly, and honestly.
+Leaving feedback isn’t mandatory.
+If you opt out, Etsy doesn’t send a gaggle of intimidating fellows to your door to harass you.
+But leaving feedback is a good idea because it helps ensure that buyers feel safe shopping on Etsy — and that’s good for everyone.
+Just remember, any feedback you leave affects your buyer’s feedback score — and, by extension, her reputation.
+Be sure to issue feedback consistently, fairly, and honestly.

 You can leave feedback for a buyer as soon as you receive payment, after you ship the package, or when you’re certain that the buyer has received the item — whichever you prefer.
 Here’s how:

 Hover your mouse pointer over the Your Account link that appears along the top of every page on Etsy and choose Feedback from the list that appears.

 Click the Positive, Neutral, or Negative option button under the transaction you want to rate.

 Before leaving neutral or negative feedback, see if you can hammer out with the buyer whatever issue is bothering you, via e-mail or a convo.
 Often, conflicts on Etsy are simply the result of a misunderstanding.